Mariostefa/Hangman/README.md

  4. It has a point counter.

- 5. You can change difficultie at the end of every round.
+ 5. You can change the Difficulty at the end of every round.

  ![round lost / word not found](https://raw.githubusercontent.com/Mariostefa/Hangman/master/game_photos/lose.png)

  ![round won / word found ](https://raw.githubusercontent.com/Mariostefa/Hangman/master/game_photos/win.png)

- 5. When someone has played all the words on a specific difficultie this difficultie is gonna through an error to notify the user that there are not any more available words on the current difficultie.
+ 5. When someone has played all the words on a specific Difficulty this Difficulty is gonna display an error to notify the user that there are not any more available words on the current Difficulty.

 Languages used
 -